Endogenous Heteroskedasticity in Linear Models: Abstract

 \section{Abstract}

 Linear regressions with endogeneity are widely used to estimate causal effects.
-This paper studies a statistical framework that has two common issues, endogeneity of the regressors, and heteroskedasticity that is allowed to depend on endogenous regressors, \textit{i.e.}, endogenous heteroskedasticity.
-We show that the presence of such conditional heteroskedasticity in the structural regression renders the two-stages least squares estimator inconsistent.
-To solve this issue, we propose sufficient conditions together with a control function approach to identify and estimate the causal parameters of interest.
-We establish statistical properties of the estimator, say consistency and asymptotic normality, and propose valid inference procedures.
-Monte Carlo simulations provide evidence of the finite sample performance of the proposed methods, and evaluate different implementation procedures.
-We revisit an empirical application about job training to illustrate the methods.
+This paper studies a framework that involves two common practical issues: endogeneity of the regressors and heteroskedasticity that depends on endogenous regressors, i.e., endogenous heteroskedasticity.
+To address the inconsistency of the two-stage least squares estimator in this scenario, and recover the causal parameters of interest, we develop a framework for practical estimation and inference based on the control function approach allowing for discrete and continuous regressors.
+In particular, we suggest a simple two-step estimation procedure.
+We establish the limiting properties of the estimator, namely, consistency and asymptotic normality.
+In addition, we develop practical valid inference methods by proposing an estimator for the asymptotic variance-covariance matrix, and formally establishing its consistency.
+Monte Carlo simulations provide evidence on the finite-sample performance of the proposed methods and evaluate different implementation strategies.
+We revisit an empirical application on job training to illustrate the methods.